Debt Consolidation and Impact to Your Credit Score

 DMPs, debt consolidation and credit scores

 Debt Management Plans (DMPs) are informal debt solutions that do not appear on your credit report.
-Therefore, using one as a way to consolidate your debts is not going to have a negative effect on your credit score.
+However, concessions made by your creditors within a DMP may show on your credit score, such as reduced payments.

 However, some people don’t organise DMPs themselves and choose to have them arranged through debt charities and debt management companies.
 The former is usually free while the latter is part of personal financial services that comes at a cost, typically included within your one monthly payment.

-But when your credit utilization ratio increases, so can your credit score!
+But when your credit utilization ratio increases, your credit score decreases!

 Can debt consolidation help my credit score?

 Earlier we said that debt consolidation doesn’t really instantly decide if it will benefit or harm credit scores.
 It’s what happens after that counts and how the individual continues to handle their money.

 Debt consolidation has the potential to improve your credit score because it makes budgeting for your new single payment (or fewer payments!) easier.
 When budgeting is made easier, there is less likely you will overspend and miss payments.
 A payment default would be recorded on your score, and avoiding this helps it in hindsight.

 Furthermore, if you manage to access a new loan with a lower interest rate compared to what you were paying previously, missing payments or not paying in full is less likely.
 If the new loan only offers high interest, it is probably not going to be worth consolidating your debts.

 How can debt consolidation damage credit scores?